Kaiser-Yang/dotfiles/README.md

 | \<LEADER>n        | N    | Go to the right buffer shown in `bufline` |
 | \<LEADER>b        | N    | Go to the left buffer shown in `bufline` |

+# Contribution
+If you have any suggestions or find any bugs, please feel free to open an issue or pull request.